 College-Level Examination Program (CLEP)

 Once you have determined a viable location you will then go to CLEP.Collegeboard.org where you will need to set-up an account and register for the exam (as required by the College Board).
-After you register for the exam you will receive a receipt for the amount of the exam (at the time of this website update the fee is $80) and a Ticket ID.
-Once you have these, contact the testing location you have chosen again to arrange a time to take your exam and to pay the required proctoring (fees vary by location).
+After you register for the exam you will receive a receipt for the amount of the exam (at the time of this website update the fee is $80) and a Ticket ID/CLEP Voucher.
+Once you have these, contact the testing location you have chosen to arrange a time to take your exam and to pay the required proctoring (fees vary by location).
 If you are going to take the exam at NAU then call the NAU Testing Center to schedule CLEP proctoring at: 928-523-2358 and get more information about their proctoring fee; you must bring the Ticket ID/CLEP Voucher to the testing center on the day of the exam.
 You can access their website here: http://testing.nau.edu.

 If a CLEP test is not offered for the language you wish to receive credits in, you should then consider retrocredits or challenge exams.
 Please keep in mind that students must have graduated from a high school where the primary language of instruction was in English (see NAU Policy 100810) to receive these 101-202 credits at NAU as well.
 However, challenge exams that are for 300 level course credit and above are exempt from this policy.